Articles Posted in Sex Abuse

 Uber is facing one of the largest waves of passenger sexual assault lawsuits in U.S. history.
 Survivors across the country allege that Uber drivers sexually assaulted them and that the company is legally responsible because it failed to screen drivers properly, ignored prior complaints, and did not implement basic safety measures.

-The first MDL trial started last month and today the jury came back with an $8.5 million verdict.
+The first MDL trial started in January 2026, the jury came back in early February with an $8.5 million verdict.
 Our lawyers believe these are exceptionally strong cases.
 The evidence points to a pattern: repeated warnings about dangerous drivers, no action from Uber, and preventable assaults that followed.
 In the courtroom, that is the kind of timeline juries understand and respond to.
 It is also the kind of fact pattern that can lead to substantial Uber sexual assault settlement amounts.

 Victims of sexual abuse or sexual assault can file civil lawsuits against their abuser and other third parties, such as schools, churches, etc. Our sex abuse lawyers help victims get financial compensation by filing civil lawsuits against parties who negligently allowed the abuse to occur or failed to prevent it.
 New laws in Maryland have made it easier for victims of childhood sex abuse to bring civil lawsuits, even when the abuse occurred decades ago.